hmchen47/DataScience/ML/MLNN-Hinton/05-CNN.md

     </a>
   </div>

++ Pooling for invariant activities
-+ Pooling the outputs of replicated feature detectors
+  + to achieve some invariance in the activities, pull the outputs of replicated feature detectors
-  + Gget a small amount of translational invariance at each level by averaging four neighboring neighboring replicated detectors to give a single output to the next level
+  + Get a small amount of translational invariance at each level by averaging four neighboring neighboring replicated detectors to give a single output to the next level
     + reducing the number of input to the next layer of feature extraction
-      + allowing much more different feature maps
+    + much more different feature maps allowing to learn more different kinds of features in the next layer
-      + taking the maximum of the four works slightly better
+  + slightly better to take the maximum of the four neighboring feature detectors than averaging them
   + Problem
-      + lost information about the precise positions of things after several levels of pooling
+    + lost information about the precise positions of things after several levels of pooling, said 7 levels
+    + face recognize w/ a few eyes, a nose and a mouth floating about in vaguely the same position
+      + not an issue to recognize as a face
+      + not able to recognize whose face
     + impossible to use the precise spatial relationships btw high-level parts for recognition
+      + whose face recognition needs to use the precise spatial relationships btw eyes and btw the nose and the mouth
+      + the information lost by convolutional neural networks

 + Le Net
   + Yann LeCun & collaborators